 The Law School Building Manager, Vicky Coulter (firstname.lastname@example.org or 608-263-4325), can arrange support for building systems (plumbing, electrical, HVAC) as well as other services such as moving office furniture and procuring furniture.

 The Building Manager must approve design and placement of permanent signage.
 Approved signs are ordered from the UW Paint Shop by the Building Manager.

 Law School departments and student organizations that maintain their own designated bulletin boards may use their discretion in posting signs on those boards.
 There are no duration limits to postings on departmental and student organization bulletin boards.
 Departments and organizations must police their own boards to ensure that unauthorized or old signage is removed.
+Additionally, student orgnaizations are expected to update their bulletin boards at the beginning of each academic year to reflect up-to-date leadership information.
 A student organization must be registered with the University to be assigned a bulletin board.
-(See Sction 15.1 above).
+(See Section 15.1).